abdullahqaisar/sehatchain/README.md

 - **Browse Data Models**: Easily browse available healthcare data models.
 - **Purchase Models**: Users can purchase the healthcare data models they need.
 - **AI-Powered Analysis**: Advanced AI algorithms for data analysis.
-- **Blockchain Transactions**: Secure and transparent transactions using Ethereum blockchain.
 - **Collaboration**: Share and collaborate on data models with other users.
 - **Dashboard**: Personalized dashboard for user activities and model management.